Cyprus bonds ineligible as ECB collateral

 In the meantime, Emergency Liquidity Assistance (ELA) by the Cypriot central bank is likely to be used to keep banks afloat.

-The programme has been used in some euro zone countries, including Greece and Ireland, to fund their banks after they have had problems accessing regular ECB operations.
+The program has been used in some euro zone countries, including Greece and Ireland, to fund their banks after they have had problems accessing regular ECB operations.

 (Reporting by Sakari Suoninen; Editing by Pravin Char)